datarockets/career/README.md

 Please maintain the same subject during the conversation and don't exclude participants (use reply-all).

-We usually answer within 24 hours except for the weekend.

 #### 2. Video-chat with CTO

 Expect to have deep conversations about technologies and development experience.
 There are usually a problem-solving discusions, related to technologies and people.